Masters of the Universe: Children's books (1983–1990)

-Games, audio plays, Power Tour, and other media (1983–1987)
+Games, audio plays, Power Tour, and other media (1983–1988)

 Several video game adaptations of the franchise were released from 1983 through to 1987.
 Masters of the Universe: The Power of He-Man was released by Intellivision for Atari 2600 and Intellivision in 1983.
 Two games, Masters of the Universe: The Arcade Game and Masters of the Universe: The Super Adventure, were developed by Adventure Soft and released by U.S. Gold for Amstrad CPC, BBC Micro, Commodore 64, and ZX Spectrum in 1987, although the Commodore 64 version of Masters of the Universe: The Arcade Game was retitled Masters of the Universe: The Ilearth Stone.
 A video game based on the 1987 live-action movie, Masters of the Universe: The Movie, was released by Gremlin Graphics for Amstrad CPC, Commodore 64, MSX, and ZX Spectrum also in 1987.
 Additionally, various Masters of the Universe board games were released throughout the 1980s, and role-playing game publisher FASA produced The Masters of the Universe Role Playing Game in 1985 with sets of die-cast miniatures created by Grenadier Models.

 Throughout the 1980s, a wide array of He-Man merchandise was released, including coloring books, activity books, Panini Sticker books, toothbrush holders, costumes, bed sheets, and many other items.
 Several read-along audio plays were created by Kid Stuff and by Pickwick/Ladybird in the United Kingdom.
 Notably, a complete Masters of the Universe audio-play adventure LP record was released by Kid Stuff Records in 1983, written and produced by John Braden, with a new He-Man theme song and original voice acting.

-Also notable were a series of audio cassettes, released in Germany by Europa, consisting of 37 episodes of more than 40 minutes in length, with an additional 10 Princess of Power tapes, and six specials.
-These cassettes would continue to add to the expanding Masters of the Universe mythos, introducing the world of Anti-Eternia, with an evil alternate universe version of He-Man.
+Also notable were a series of audio plays, released on cassette tapes in Germany by Europa from 1984 to 1988, selling over 4.6 million copies.
+The series consisted of 37 episodes of more than 40 minutes in length, each on their own tape, with an additional 10 Princess of Power cassettes, and 3 special promotional episodes.
+Though presenting a distinct continuity, the audio plays would continue to add to the expanding Masters of the Universe mythos, introducing the world of Anti-Eternia, with an evil alternate universe version of He-Man.